chadeckles/chadeckles/README.md

 ## Personal

 You can typically find me:
-- Spending time with family 👪
+- Spending time with family and friends 👪
 - Having fun on the golf course ⛳
 - Snowboarding in the Rocky Mountains 🏂
 - Exercising in the gym 🏋️